Prashant5ingh/Email-App/README.md

-Email or chat interface of app and it's navigation view
+Email or chat interface of app and it's navigation view.
+This email interface is made from scratch.